actano/github-issue-stats/README.md

     # Or, if you prefer token auth
     export GITHUB_AUTH='-H "Authorization: token TOKEN"'

-Fetch a copy of GitHub issues to disk:
+Fetch a copy of GitHub issues to disk - for example those of the project cucumber/cucumber-jvm:

     scripts/fetch-issues cucumber/cucumber-jvm